 Icing will provide very helpful in the treatment of swelling, bleeding and pain that occur following surgery.
 In case of serious bleeding, the patients may bite on a sterile gauze pad.
 If the bleeding does not stop, you can also try to gently bite on a wet teabag.
 The tannin that the tea contains might contribute to the coagulation of blood; consult your doctor regarding how strong your bite should be.
 Try to stay calm.
 In case of more intense bleeding, consult your doctor.

-Consult your doctor if you experience infection or inflammation following surgery, so that you are provided with the adequate antibiotics or anti-inflammatory agents.
+Consult your doctor if you experience infection or inflammation following surgery so that you are provided with adequate antibiotics or anti-inflammatory agents.

 Discolouration and bruises